thomascardozo/thunder-market/README.md

-# Thunder-Market: O Marketplace dos ThunderCats
+# Thunder-Market: The ThunderCats Marketplace
 <img src="generic-store-api/src/main/resources/img/img.png">
 Welcome to Thunder-Market, the exclusive marketplace for the heroes of the ThunderCats world!
 This project aims to provide a unique buying and selling experience for the beings of Thundera and beyond!